gelsogrove/shopME/finalproject-AG/PRD.md

 6. **Order Management and Tracking:**

+   > ⚠️ Note: This feature has been moved to Out of Scope.
+See "Out of Scope Features" section for details.

+   The following functionality was originally planned but is now out of scope:
-   - Order History: View past purchases and current order status.
+   - Order History: View past purchases and current order status
-   - Shipment Tracking: Real-time updates on shipment status, sent via WhatsApp or email.
+   - Shipment Tracking: Real-time updates on shipment status
+   - Invoice Management: Generate and download invoices
+   - Returns Processing: Handle product returns and refunds

+   For the current version, users can browse products and interact with the chatbot, but actual order processing will need to be handled through external systems.

 7. **Client Management:**